jlacar/aoc2015/README-Day18.md

         col: Int
     ) = r in this.indices && c in this[row].indices && (r != row || c != col)

 The first thing that struck me smelly about this code was that it was difficult to scan and quickly understand.
-Scanning the code, `sumOf`, `count`, and `isValidNeighbor()` stood out to me but it was hard to sift through the rest of the code and get a clear idea of what was going on.
+Scanning the code, `sumOf`, `count`, and `isValidNeighbor()` stood out to me but it was hard to sift through the rest of it and get a clear idea of what was going on.
 There was a lot of implementation noise.

 Getting rid of temporary variables can be a good way to reduce noise in code.
 In this case, `r` and `c` were noisy.
-When you see single-letter variables these, ask yourself why they weren't given better names.
+When you see single-letter variables like these, ask yourself why they don't have better names.
 Sometimes (more often than not?) developers will just use these kinds of short, cryptic names because they can't think of any good ones.
 That can be a sign that the expression related to it is either in the wrong place or it's redundant.

-That seems to be the case here.
-I had struggled with what to name these variables and it only dawned on me in retrospect that since they represented the neighbor's position on the grid, `neighborRow` and `neighborCol` would have been more appropriate names.
+That was exactly the case here.
+I had struggled with what to name these variables and it only dawn on me later that since they represented the neighbor's position on the grid, `neighborRow` and `neighborCol` would be more appropriate names for them.

 Anyway, inlining `r` and `c` gave me this: